Canon 2000D vs Olympus TG-5

 - More heavily discounted: Has been on the market for longer (launched in May 2017).

-If the count of relative strengths (bullet points above) is taken as a measure, the 2000D is the clear winner of the match-up (13 : 9 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the 2000D emerges as the winner of the contest (13 : 11 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.